Rumpunzel/rpg-thingy/characters/attributes.md

 The three attributes do not only form the foundation of your character but of all other characters and creatures you will encounter on your adventures, sometimes even the environment itself.

-The bear charging you inside his den; the scoundrel, who ambushes you in the gloomy ally; the moonlit lord, who anticipates your every move, they all have attributes just like you.
+The bear charging you inside its den; the scoundrel, who ambushes you in the gloomy ally; the moonlit lord, who anticipates your every move, they all have attributes just like you.

 When you create your character, you choose one of two possible dispositions you have against these foes, and edge you have during conflicts.
 Your disposition represents a certain knack you have against the other approaches, a weakness you might exploit.
 But beware, for your enemies also have dispositions.

 Your disposition may impose a penalty on your target when they defend against you with a certain attribute.
 Each of your attributes is disposed against one of the other two attributes.
-During conflicts, when an opponent defend against you with an attribute you are disposed against, they can only prevent stress you deal them _or_ damage you deal to their team's morale, not both.
+During [Contests](../playing-the-game/skill-tests/contests), opponents cannot defend against you with an attribute you are disposed against.

 ## Disposition I